-On the DW/DD ensembles, we use the existed point source DW fermion propagators with the field sparsening compression~\cite{Li:2020hbj} and generate the valence quark propagators with similar source positions; On the other ensembles, we use the Coulomb gauge fixed wall source to take the advantage of the $L^3$ enhancement of statistics.
-Note that the wall source using the HISQ action will practically a grid source which picks only the even points in each spacial direction, as the Dirac space has been mapped to the even/odd sites and should be treated separately in the source.
-At the same time, we also use the low mode substitution~\cite{Li:2010pw} to suppress the statistical uncertainty of the pion correlators using the overlap fermion on the HISQ ensembles at small lattice spacings.
+On the DW/DD ensembles, we use the existing point source DW fermion propagators with the field sparsening compression~\cite{Li:2020hbj} and generate the valence quark propagators with similar source positions.
+On the other ensembles, we use the Coulomb gauge fixed wall source to take the advantage of the $L^3$ enhancement of statistics.
+Note that the wall source using the HISQ action is practically a grid source which picks only the even points in each spacial direction, as the Dirac space has been mapped to the even/odd sites and should be treated separately in the source.
+At the same time, we also use low-mode substitution~\cite{Li:2010pw} to suppress the statistical uncertainty of the pion correlators using the overlap fermion on the HISQ ensembles at small lattice spacings.
 The details of the unitary Chroma~\cite{Edwards:2004sx}+QUDA~\cite{Clark:2009wm,Babich:2011np,Clark:2016rdz} interface for various fermion actions can be found in Ref.~\cite{Zhang:2022tec}.

-{\it Results:} The lattice spacing $a$ dependence of $\Delta_{\rm mix, uni}$ on the DW/DD ensembles are shown in Fig.~\ref{fig:Sea_dw}, and the symbol X/Y corresponds to the case with valence fermion action X on the sea fermion action Y. If we take $\Delta_{\rm mix}^{\rm OV/DW}(a=0.114~\mathrm{fm})=0.00477(20)~\mathrm{GeV}^2$ and assume the lattice spacing dependence is $a^4$ (black line), then the prediction at 0.084 fm will be 0.00141(6) and agree with the data 0.00141(9) perfectly.
-On the other hand, the prediction with a simple $a^2$ dependence (dash linne) will be 0.0026(1) and then more than 5$\sigma$ higher than the practical result.
-We can also solve $n$ from the data using the $C a^n$ form with different valence fermion actions, and have $n=$~4.0(2) (OV/DW, purple crosses), 4.0(2) (HI/DW, red stars), and 4.0(7) (CL/DW, blue boxes), respectively.
+{\it Results:} The lattice spacing $a$ dependence of $\Delta_{\rm mix, uni}$ on the DW/DD ensembles are shown in Fig.~\ref{fig:Sea_dw}, and the symbol X/Y corresponds to the case with valence fermion action X on the sea fermion action Y. If we take $\Delta_{\rm mix}^{\rm OV/DW}(a=0.114~\mathrm{fm})=0.00477(20)~\mathrm{GeV}^2$ and assume the lattice spacing dependence is $a^4$ (black line), then the prediction at 0.084 fm will be 0.00141(6) which agrees with the data 0.00141(9) perfectly.
+On the other hand, the prediction with a simple $a^2$ dependence (dashed line) will be 0.0026(1) which is more than 5$\sigma$ higher than the practical result.
+We can also solve $n$ from the data using the $C a^n$ form with different valence fermion actions; we obtain $n=$~4.0(2) (OV/DW, purple crosses), 4.0(2) (HI/DW, red boxes), and 4.0(7) (CL/DW, blue upward triangles), respectively.